vuon0029/freakey60/README.md

 ## Updates
-May 3rd: Order placed 01 for "prototype"
+- [x] Order placed 01 for "prototype" on May 3rd